Independent Domination of k-Trees: Abstract

 \section{Abstract}

-Given a simple finite graph $G=(V(G),E(G))$, a vertex subset $D\subseteq V(G)$ is said to be a dominating set if every vertex $v\in V(G)-D$ is adjacent to a vertex in $D$.
+Given a simple, finite, nonempty graph $G=(V(G),E(G))$, a vertex subset $D\subseteq V(G)$ is said to be a dominating set if every vertex $v\in V(G)-D$ is adjacent to a vertex in $D$.
 The independent domination number $\gamma_i(G)$ is the minimum cardinality among all independent dominating sets of $G$.
-As the problem of finding the domination number for general graphs is NP-complete, we focus on the class of $k$-trees.
-In particular, we determine a tight upper bound for the independent domination number of $k$-trees for all $k\in \mathbb{N}$.
+Since determining the domination number for general graphs is NP-complete, we focus on the class of $k$-trees.
+Favaron established a tight upper bound for $1$-trees, while Campos and Wakabayashi determined a tight upper bound for maximal outerplanar graphs, a subclass of $2$-trees.
+We generalize these results and establish a tight upper bound for the independent domination number of $k$-trees for all $k\in \mathbb{N}$.